Skip to main content

 No specific subjects are required.
 Cambridge recommends subjects such as English language or literature, history, languages and social sciences, but applicants can come from a range of academic backgrounds.

 Cambridge central guidance says most applicants have 1 or 2 interviews lasting 35 minutes to 1 hour total, with exact details confirmed by the assessing College.
-The earlier registry-specific value of two 25-minute interviews could not be independently verified from current central guidance.
+The earlier registry-specific value of two 25-minute interviews is not centrally published by Cambridge from current central guidance.

 Yes.
 International applicants apply through UCAS by the same 15 October UK deadline and must meet Cambridge's academic and English language expectations for their qualification route.